 Any student who is interested in Criminal Justice & Corrections needs to check out Waynesburg University.
 At Waynesburg University, criminal justice scholars get the benefit of a very focused program.
 This is an exceptional opportunity for students who favor the charms of a compact college town.

-Waynesburg University graduates end up with about $27,496 of student loans on average.
-That's far lower than the national average of $28,547.
-You will obtain a lot for your educational investment at Waynesburg University, considering its net price of $23,500 is an excellent value.
+You will obtain a lot for your educational investment at Waynesburg University, considering its net price of $21,535 is an excellent value.
+Close to 75.0% of first-year students come back to this school for their sophomore year of school.
 Want to learn more about Waynesburg University's campus?
 Go on a virtual tour.

 It's hard to beat University of Wyoming if you want to study Criminal Justice & Corrections.
 Graduates of the criminal justice program earn around $37,062 in their early career salary and $61,696 in their mid-career salary.
 Laramie, Wyoming delivers a quaint small-town ambiance for students to learn in.